 Based on the sample of 32 study participants, the data that was collected was analyzed using both, descriptive statistics and inferential statistics.
 That is, the demographic factors of the respondents were analyzed using frequency tables.
-Secondly, All the variables that were measured on Likert scales (Green purchasing, Green Manufacturing, Green Dist./Marketing, Reverse Logistics, Internal Drivers, External Drivers, Internal Barriers, External Barriers, and Organizational Performance) were tested for internal consistency using the Cronbach alpha to measure how closely related a set of items were as a group that was making up each variable (Bruin, 2021).
+Secondly, The variables measured on Likert scales, including Green Purchasing, Green Manufacturing, Green Distribution/Marketing, Reverse Logistics, Internal Drivers, External Drivers, Internal Barriers, External Barriers, and Organizational Performance, were assessed for internal consistency.
+Cronbach's alpha was utilized to determine the degree to which the items within each variable were related, ensuring they collectively formed a reliable measure.
 The items (see table 6 in annex) on each Likert scale variable were summed up to create the independent and dependent variables that were summarized using descriptive statistics to describe the characteristics of the variables.
-In this regard, this study was set to test the following specific hypotheses;
+In this regard, this study was set to test the following specific hypotheses: